 Teachers will assign homework that is directly related to the unit under study or a part of a course objective (i.e., daily news notes for social studies or a composition to gain writing skills in a language arts class).
-Grammar and spelling will be checked.
-Reading assignments will be checked by class discussion or by periodically giving pop quizzes.
+Teachers will give clear, concise and concrete instructions for any assignment.
+Written instructions will be put on the board at the elementary level.
+Teachers in the lower elementary grades may prepare a homework sheet.